Clickism/clickism-website/docs/configured/adding-to-your-project.md

 ---
 sidebar_position: 1
+title: Adding to Your Project
 ---
-# Adding to your Project 📦
+# Adding to Your Project 📦
 Configured is available on **Maven Central**, so you can easily add it to your project using Maven or Gradle.